pbj-writes/project_mkdocs_material/docs/web_stuff.md

 | {{ t("user.table.location") }} | The user city and state. | ✅ |
 | {{ t("user.table.email") }} | The user email address and unique identifier.
 Request an email change from your admin. | ❌ |
 | {{ t("user.table.username") }} | The user selected display name. | ✅ |

+!!! check-work "Check My Work"

+    Click the :material-eye: at the top of the page ⬆️